-The Institute for Government (IfG) and the Big Lottery Fund (BIG) have teamed up to create an innovative new programme that will bring together Whitehall policy makers with the people who deliver services on the ground.
-This programme is grounded in the investments that BIG is making in some of the most stubborn challenges in social policy, so the programme will offer participants a unique opportunity to learn from each other as work unfolds in real time, and to connect their insights back into their departments and organisations.
+The Institute for Government (IfG) and the Big Lottery Fund (BIG) have teamed up to create an innovative programme that brings together Whitehall policy makers with the people who deliver services on the ground.

 - Young people not in education, employment or training (NEETs)